owntech-foundation/Core/docs/pwm.md

     ![HRTIM pin](images/SPIN_1.1.0_main_hrtim.svg){ align=left }

-    - Up to 5 pair of PWMs possible (PWMA, PWC, PWMD, PWME, PWMF)
+    - Up to 5 pairs of PWMs possible (PWMA, PWC, PWMD, PWME, PWMF)
     - Each PWM unit has a resolution of 184ps.
     !!! note
         The resolution of a PWM signal defines the maximum number of steps that can be present in a single PWM period.
 In other words, it determines how finely you can adjust the pulse width of the        signal.
 A higher resolution means you can make smaller and more precise adjustments to the pulse width.